Skip to main content

 Health Promotion for Faculty and Staff

-Health Promotion and Engagement WorkLife Wellbeing for faculty and staff honors each employee as a complete person both inside and outside of work.
-An employee’s overall wellbeing is influenced by numerous aspects of both their work environment and life circumstances.
-To improve employee wellbeing, we must consider the social determinants at play, including their work-life balance, caregiver responsibilities, workplace environment, finances, as well as their emotional, mental, and physical health.
+Health Promotion and Engagement WorkLife Wellbeing for faculty and staff honor each employee as a whole person, encompassing both their professional and personal lives.
+An employee’s overall wellbeing is influenced by numerous aspects in both their work environment and life circumstances.
+To enhance employee wellbeing, we must consider a range of social determinants, including work-life balance, caregiver responsibilities, workplace environment, finances, as well as emotional, physical, and social health.

 Registration for all educational sessions is OPEN!